 So you make vehicles with 4 cylinder engines that fit just perfect under the hood, but you want to put in a 6 cylinder engine that fits into the same space.
 What do you do?
 6 cylinder engines are much bigger and you don’t want to have to completely redesign and engineer a new car too.
 A vee (like a V6) engine takes up too much room and so would a straight 6.

 The V in VR6 means just that, a vee.
 The R means Reihenmotor which, in German means inline.
 The 6 meaning 6 cylinders.
 A VR6 engine allows for more displacement which in turn means more power.
-The first VR6 engine was introduced in Europe in 1991, and in the USA the following year, placed in vehicles such as the VW Corrado (a compact sports car) and the VW Passat.
-There have been 2.8, 2.9, 3.2 and 3.6-liter variations of the VR6 engine.
+First introduced in Europe in 1991, the VR6 engine was introduced in the USA the following year, placed in vehicles such as the VW Corrado (a compact sports car) and the VW Passat.
+There have been 2.8, 2.9, 3.2, and 3.6-liter variations of the VR6 engine.

 Here are just of the other vehicles the engine has been used in;

 - Artega GT (look it up…its a pretty nice car)

 - Ford Galaxy

 - And are you ready for it……..a Winnebago!

 There are lots more but there’s just a few to give you an idea, and surprising they aren’t all German vehicles either.

 The most powerful of the engines is the 3.6 FSI VR6 (3,598cc/219 cu in) with DOHC (Double OverHead Cam) puts out between 260-300hp and 260lb-ft of torque.

 Put two VR6 engines side by side and you effectively have the ‘W’ engine.
 Used in supercars such as Lamborghini’s, Bugatti’s and Bentleys, which are all part of the Volkswagen group.